akshaysin/do_face_extraction/Face_Scrapper_1st_Feedback.md

 [Digital Image Processing](https://www.amazon.com/Digital-Image-Processing-Rafael-Gonzalez/dp/0133356728/ref=dp_ob_title_bk)

 ## Conclusion

 Machine learning in general and Image Processing in particular are changing the world as we see today.
 From Medical to manufacturing, BFSI to engineering, pretty much all modern fields now employ some kind of Image processing.
 The tutorial listed here barely begins to scratch the surface of possibilities of things that become possible with image processing.
 My humble hope is that this tutorial would ignite interest in a new user and act as an stepping stone for the experienced to take the next step in this field.

+As shown above, with a few lines of code, we wrote an automated application which can detect, count and extract faces from an input image.
+A interested user can extend the application for many real world usage.
+Some that come to mind:

+* Using a `full_body_haar_cascade.xml` available at openCV's github repository, once can write a similar app to count the number of pedestrians in an input image.
+* Any automated cataloging system would benefit from an application of similar nature.
+Please note that the user would in that case need to train their own Haar Cascade model for that object.
+* Automated polling system from images where the object to be detected is automatically detected using a application of similar nature.
+The list goes on.

 As always, Happy Coding !!